-- material breach of the non-competition provisions of the NEO's Employment Agreement; - commission of a criminal act by the NEO against the Company, including but not limited to fraud, embezzlement or theft; - conviction or plea of no contest or nolo contendre to a felony or any crime involving moral turpitude; or - failure or refusal to carry out, or comply with, in any material respect, any lawful directive of the Board that is not cured within 30 days after the receipt of written notice from the Company.
+- material breach of the non-competition, non-solicitation and confidentiality provisions of the NEO's Employment Agreement; - commission of a criminal act by the NEO against the Company, including but not limited to fraud. embezzlement or theft; - conviction or plea of no contest or nolo contendre to a felony or any misdemeanor that may result in a term of imprisonment greater than one year; or - failure or refusal to carry out, or comply with, in any material respect, any lawful directive of the Board that is not cured within 30 days after the receipt of written notice from the Company.